hasantabanli91/FaceLandmarksDetection/README.md

-Python version must be 3.10 for mediapie and opencv to work properly.
+Python version must be 3.10 and Numpy version 1.14 for mediapie and opencv to work properly.